To my Father

 have wandered on this earth, and once, pinned to

-a tree, drew pain until the sky was blue.
+a tree, drew pain until the sky was true.

 The name of the hill on the property of Cliff Wallace, where the Maules Creek protest camp was situated.